What Are Business Contracts?

 What are Options?

-An option occurs when an offeror promises that an offer will remain open for stated period, and that it cannot, and will not be revoked during that time.
+An option occurs when an offeror promises that an offer will remain open for a stated period and that it cannot, and will not be revoked during that time.
 For example, imagine you are looking to buy a delivery truck.
 Someone offers to sell you their delivery truck for $10,000.
 You want to think the offer over without having to worry that the seller will revoke the offer or sell the delivery truck to someone else.
-You and the seller could agree that the offer will stay open for say 30-days.
+You and the seller could agree that the offer will stay open for say 30 days.
 However, the offeror will often ask you to pay for an option because they cannot (though they might want to) sell the truck to another interested buyer during the agreed period of time.

 What is a Counter Offer?

 Sometimes when offers are made, you don’t want to accept the terms of the offer right off the bat, but you’re willing to bargain.
 Haggling over price is the most common type of negotiation that occurs in business situations.
-When you respond to an offer by proposing something different, you have made a counter offer.
-When a counter offer is made, the legal responsibility to accept, or decline, the offer, or make another counter offer shifts to the original offeror.
+When you respond to an offer by proposing something different, you have made a counteroffer.
+When a counteroffer is made, the legal responsibility to accept, or decline, the offer, or make another counteroffer shifts to the original offeror.

-For example, if your printer offers to print 1,000 flyers for $200, and you respond by saying you’ll pay $150, you have not excepted his offer, but instead have made a counter offer.
-It is then up to your printer to accept, decline, or make another counter offer.
+For example, if your printer offers to print 1,000 flyers for $200, and you respond by saying you’ll pay $150, you have not excepted his offer, but instead have made a counteroffer.
+It is then up to your printer to accept, decline, or make another counteroffer.

 What Types of Things Can Be Exchanged in a Business Contract?